paulfcdd/rekrutacja/README.md

 All HTTP and API errors are wrapped in `ApiException`, which includes URL, HTTP method, status code, and response body (if available).

+When calling `getAll()`, invalid records are skipped and logged (PSR-3), so the result may contain fewer items than the API response.

 ## Tests

 ```bash